youngd24/ininet/utils/con/README.md

 > `It's not DNS.
 It might be DNS.
 It's DNS.
 It's always DNS.`

 Ok, so DNS it is.
-How cnaa I attach some info to the DNS for the host saying where it's attached?
-I'd need the following information:
+How can I attach some info to the DNS for the host saying where it's attached?
+I'd need the following stuff:

 1. The name of the console server hosting it.
 2. The tcp port number presented for it.